 Griffon's businesses typically do not require inventory that is susceptible to becoming obsolete or dated.
 In general, Telephonics sells products in connection with programs authorized and approved under contracts awarded by the U.S. Government or agencies thereof and in accordance with customer specifications.
-PPC primarily produces fabricated materials used by customers in the production of their products and these materials are produced against orders from those customers.
 HBP produces doors and long-handled tools and landscaping products in response to orders from customers of retailers and dealers or based on expected orders, as applicable.